Thairath Online

 How to Exercise Safely Amid PM 2.5 Pollution: Lung Care Tips for the Health-Conscious

-Fitness enthusiasts need to be cautious about handling PM 2.5 pollution when levels rise.
-Learn how to adjust your workout routine to protect your lungs and check for warning signs that require immediate rest.
+Fitness enthusiasts must be cautious about handling PM 2.5 pollution when dust levels spike.
+Learn how to adjust your workout routine to protect your lungs, and check for warning signs that mean you should stop immediately.

-Why PM 2.5 is a “poison” for people who exercise.
+Why is PM 2.5 considered a “poison” for exercisers?

-When we exercise, our bodies require more oxygen, causing us to breathe faster and harder than usual.
-Exercising outdoors amid polluted air causes us to inhale 5-10 times more dust than normal daily life, directly affecting the respiratory and cardiovascular systems and increasing the risk of chronic inflammation.
+During exercise, your body needs more oxygen, causing you to breathe faster and deeper than usual.
+Exercising outdoors amid polluted air means inhaling 5 to 10 times more dust than during normal activities.
+This directly impacts the respiratory and cardiovascular systems, increasing the risk of chronic inflammation.

-Five essential rules for safe exercise on high PM 2.5 days.
+Five essential rules for exercising safely on high PM 2.5 days

-Before putting on your running shoes, always check air quality apps like AirVisual or those from the Pollution Control Department.
+Before putting on your running shoes, check air quality apps like AirVisual or the Pollution Control Department’s app every time.

-• AQI over 101: Strictly avoid outdoor exercise and move to indoor workouts.
+• AQI above 101: Strictly avoid outdoor exercise; move workouts indoors instead

-On days when the pollution level shows orange or red, exercise indoors where air purifiers are used, such as:
+On days when the pollution level is orange or red, exercise indoors where there is air purification, such as:

 ภาพจาก iStock

-• At-home workouts like yoga, bodyweight exercises, or indoor cycling.
+• Home workouts like yoga, bodyweight training, or cyclingIndoor cyclingAt home

-• Indoor swimming pools are also a good option, but be cautious with semi-open pools where dust may accumulate on the water surface.
+• Indoor swimming pools are also a good option, but be cautious with semi-open pools where dust might settle on the water surface.

-If you must exercise outside, lower the intensity, for example, switch from running to brisk walking to control breathing rate and depth, reducing the chance of dust penetrating deep into the lungs.
+If you must go outside, lower your workout intensity—for example, switch from running to brisk walking—to control your breathing rate and depth, reducing the chance that dust penetrates deeply into your lungs.

 ภาพจาก iStock

-Regular masks cannot filter PM 2.5 during exercise.
-If passing through heavily polluted areas is necessary, wear an N95 mask.
-However, wearing an N95 during intense exercise is not recommended as it can cause breathing difficulty and strain the heart, possibly leading to fainting.
+Regular surgical masks cannot filter PM 2.5 during exercise.
+If passing through heavily polluted areas, use N95 masks.
+However, wearing an N95 during intense exercise is not recommended as it can make breathing difficult and overwork the heart, possibly causing fainting.

-After exercising, drink plenty of water to help flush out toxins and wash your face and nose immediately to reduce dust accumulation on your skin and upper respiratory tract.
+After exercising, drink plenty of water to help flush out toxins.
+Also, shower and wash your face and nose right away to reduce dust accumulation on your skin and upper respiratory tract.

-If you experience any of the following while exercising, stop immediately and move indoors to fresh air:
+If you experience any of the following symptoms during exercise, stop and move indoors to breathe fresh air:

-Exercise is beneficial, but choosing the right time and place in an era filled with PM 2.5 pollution is a wise way to take care of yourself.
-Don’t let your determination to be healthy cause long-term harm to your health.
+Exercising is beneficial, but choosing the right time and place amid persistent PM 2.5 pollution is smart self-care.
+Don’t let your determination to be healthy turn into long-term harm to your health.